juckerf/micro/README.md

 $config = new \Micro\Config($config1);
 ```

-#### Environements
+#### Environments
-You can request a custom configuration environement:
+You can request a custom configuration environment:
 ```php
 $config = new \Micro\Config(new \Micro\Config\Xml($path, 'development'));
 var_dump($config->myconfigentry);